jundalisay/sp/content/en/research/galileo/two/day-2c.md

 {{< /r >}}

-SAGR.
+{{< r a="Sagredo" >}}
 But when all things can proceed in most perfect harmony without Introducing other huge and unknown spheres; without other movements or imparted speedings; with every sphere having only its simple motion, unmixed with contrary movements, and with everything taking place in the same direction, as must be the case if all depend upon a single principle, why reject the means of doing this, and give assent to such outlandish things and such labored conditions?
+{{< /r >}}

 SIMP.
 The point is to find a simple and ready means.

-SAGR.
+{{< r a="Sagredo" >}}
 This seems to me to be found, and quite elegantly.
 Make the earth the primum mobile; that is, make it revolve upon itself in twenty-four hours in the same way as all the other spheres.
 Then, without its imparting such a motion to any other planet or star, all of them will have their risings, settings, and in a word all their other appearances.
+{{< /r >}}

 {{< r a="Simplecio" >}}
-SIMP.
 The crucial thing is being able to move the earth without causing a thousand inconveniences.
 {{< /r >}}